innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 ```

-## 3.3 Dead reckoning with noise
+## 2.3 Dead reckoning with noise

 The robot traverses its path using timing information for dead reckoning.
-In principle, if the simulated robot had a map, it could calculate all the distances and directions for itself, convert these to times, and dead reckon its way to the target.
+In principle, if the simulated robot had a map then it could calculate all the distances and directions for itself, convert these to times, and dead reckon its way to the target.
 However, there is a problem with dead reckoning: *noise*.

-In many physical systems, a perfect intended behaviour is subject to *noise*, random perturbations that arise within the system as time goes on as a side-effect of its operation.
+In many physical systems, a perfect intended behaviour is subject to *noise* – random perturbations that arise within the system as time goes on as a side effect of its operation.
 In a robot, noise might arise in the behaviour of the motors, the transmission or the wheels.
 The result is that the robot does not execute its motion without error.
-We can model noise effects in the mobility system of out robot by adding a small amount of noise to the motor speeds as the simulator runs.
-This noise componenent may speed up, or slow down, the speed of each motor, in a random way.
-As with real systems, the noise represents are slight random deviations from the theoretical, ideal behaviour.
+We can model noise effects in the mobility system of our robot by adding a small amount of noise to the motor speeds as the simulator runs.
+This noise componenent may speed up or slow down the speed of each motor, in a random way.
+As with real systems, the noise represents slight random deviations from the theoretical, ideal behaviour.

-Run the following code cell to download the programme to the simulator.
-Select an empty background (select the *Empty Map*) and tick the *Pen Down* checkbox.
+Run the following code cell to download the program to the simulator.
+Select an empty background (select the *Empty_Map*) and tick the *Pen Down* checkbox.
 Also reset the initial location of the robot to an X value of `50` and Y value of `400`; use the simulator *Move* button to move the robot to that location.

 Run the program in the simulator and observe what happens.

+<font color='red'>JD: In the following, the FLL_2018_Into_Orbit background gets loaded (when we've just told students to select the *Empty_Map*).</font>

 ```python
 %%sim_magic_preloaded -b FLL_2018_Into_Orbit -p